 A B O U T A S H

-Ash is a licensed tattoo artist, certified Reiki healer, and seeress based in San Francisco, with an art and illustration background from The Savannah College of Art and Design.
+Ash is a tattoo artist, healer, and seeress based in San Francisco, with an art and illustration background from The Savannah College of Art and Design.
 Ash grew up in the south with her tarot reading mystic grandmother, who opened her eyes to the Divine and sacredness of the Earth at a very young age.
 After her grandmother's passing in 2009, she inherited her grandmother's tarot decks and began to dive deeper into her spiritual path, opening up many channels and doors along the way.
 Using her psychic gifts, connection to Spirit and Mother Earth, and ancient wisdom Ash's work is geared towards identifying deep set patterns and energetic blocks that are not serving one's higher purpose, and how to shift those so that we may all heal, honor our truth, open our hearts to the sacred, and align with our Divine soul purpose.
 Ash's Soul Tattoos offer an intimate, gentle, sensual, specially curated healing experience of ceremonial tattooing that is unique to each individual.

 A B O U T T H E N A M E